Meet The Guibord Center Staff

-In 2015, Marium expanded her her passion in communications by opening her own boutique firm, Pracca, Inc, where she consults with private clients on a wide range of communications, website, and social media needs and strategies.
-She is an active community leader in the Los Angeles interfaith scene, where she serves on eights boards, including the Christian-Muslim Consultative Group and American Muslim Professionals, dedicating her time and professional expertise to bringing people together.
+In 2015, Marium expanded her passion for communications by opening her own boutique firm, Pracca, Inc, where she consults with private clients on a wide range of communications, website, and social media needs and strategies.
+She is an active community leader in the Los Angeles interfaith scene, where she serves on eight boards, including the Christian-Muslim Consultative Group and American Muslim Professionals, dedicating her time and professional expertise to bringing people together.

-She has merged her two passions together in pursuing her MBA in nonprofit management at the American Jewish University.
+She has merged her two passions together in earning her MBA in nonprofit management at the American Jewish University.

-Marium has helped to guide nearly every aspect of The Guibord Center’s growth and management since she began working with The Guibord Center in 2011.
+Marium has helped to guide many aspects of The Guibord Center’s growth since she began working with The Guibord Center in 2011.